debezium/debezium-design-documents/DDD-11.md

 The buffer is sized to the larger of the capacity and the chunk's raw length, which keeps an oversized chunk restorable.
 A truncation lands in exactly one chunk, so this happens at most once per truncated transaction.

+#### Compression

 Compression is an optimization layered on top of the layout, not a prerequisite for it.
-As the sizing below shows, the majority of the saving comes from serializing payloads into chunks at all, so the design remains worthwhile if sealing is disabled.
+As the sizing below shows, the majority of the saving comes from serializing payloads into chunks at all, so the design remains worthwhile without it.

+It is therefore controlled by a user configurable boolean property, e.g. `transaction.buffer.compressed`, that defaults to `true`.
+Like `growthMax`, the configured value is handed to the transaction when it is created, and appears as `compressed` in `writableChunk`.
+That one check is the entire switch.
+When the property is `false`, no chunk is ever sealed, and every other code path already handles an unsealed chunk: `fits` rejects an event that does not fit, `open` returns the buffer as it is, and `reopen` has nothing to do.
+A full chunk simply stays in memory as its raw 64KB buffer.

+The trade-off is heap against CPU:

+* Enabled, payloads occupy roughly half the heap, assuming the 2x ratio used in the sizing below: about 150 bytes per event rather than about 245, or about 3 GB rather than about 5 GB for the sizing workload.
+  The cost is about 0.1 ms in the read loop for every 64KB of payload, a decompression of each chunk when its transaction commits, and the occasional `reopen` when a truncation lands in a sealed chunk.
+* Disabled, none of that CPU is spent, and the full saving of the layout itself still applies.

+Disabling it makes sense where heap is plentiful and the connector is bound by CPU, or where the payloads do not compress, which is the case for data that is already compressed or encrypted, such as most binary LOB content.
+LZ4 gains little on such data while still costing the time to attempt it.

 #### The transaction cache